ElizabethBrooks/GBCF_Chloroplasts/README.md

 ### Step 4

 There needs to be separate fasta files for each genome (for cactus) with the same header for each chloroplast sequence (for sequenceTubeMap).
+The headers for the chloroplast sequences cannot be only numeric values, since this results in an error when running cactus-hal2maf.

 There needs to be a combined fasta file with all the chloroplast sequences (for MAFFT) with the file name for each genome as the sequence header (for cactus).
+This formatting will result in a tree with the appropriate naming for input to cactus.

 ### Step 5